Maria's Cookbook

 • 1 large egg, beaten

-• 1 cup breadcrumbs (and a bit more for coating)
+• 1 cup breadcrumbs, plus more for coating

-3. Gradually add the flour and breadcrumbs until the mixture feels roll-able (technical term).
-Chill for 30 minutes.
+2. Work in the flour and breadcrumbs gradually until the mixture is rollable.
+Chill 30 minutes.

-7. Fry the cheese balls in batches until they’re golden and crispy, about 2-3 minutes per batch.
+5. Fry in batches until golden and crisp, 2 to 3 minutes per batch.

-8. Drain on paper towels and serve warm.
+6. Drain on paper towels and serve warm, with tzatziki or a drizzle of honey.

 Tags: tirokroketes